-971 A PIV Card post-issuance update MAY be done locally (i.e., performed with the issuer

-972 in physical custody of the PIV Card) or remotely (i.e., performed with the PIV Card at

-973 a remote location).
-Post-issuance updates SHALL be performed with issuer security

-974 controls equivalent to those applied during PIV Card reissuance.
-For remote post-975 issuance updates, the following SHALL apply:
+A PIV Card post-issuance update MAY be done locally (i.e., performed with the issuer in physical custody of the PIV Card) or remotely (i.e., performed with the PIV Card at a remote location).
+Post-issuance updates SHALL be performed with issuer security controls equivalent to those applied during PIV Card reissuance.
+For remote postissuance updates, the following SHALL apply:

-- Communication between the PIV Card issuer and the PIV Card SHALL occur only over mutually authenticated secure sessions between tested and validated cryptographic modules (one being the PIV Card). - Data transmitted between the PIV Card issuer and PIV Card SHALL be encrypted and contain data integrity checks. - The PIV Card application SHALL communicate with no endpoint entity other than the PIV Card issuer during the remote post-issuance update. - Post-issuance updates to biometric data records, other than to the digital signature - 984 blocks within the biometric data records, SHALL satisfy the requirements for PIV Card 985 activation reset specified in Section 2.9.3. - 986 If the PIV authentication key (Section 4.2.2.1), asymmetric card authentication key - 987 (Section 4.2.2.2), digital signature key (Section 4.2.2.1), or key management key - (Section 4.2.2.5) was compromised, the corresponding certificate SHALL be revoked.
+- Communication between the PIV Card issuer and the PIV Card SHALL occur only over mutually authenticated secure sessions between tested and validated cryptographic modules (one being the PIV Card). - Data transmitted between the PIV Card issuer and PIV Card SHALL be encrypted and contain data integrity checks. - The PIV Card application SHALL communicate with no endpoint entity other than the PIV Card issuer during the remote post-issuance update.

+Post-issuance updates to biometric data records, other than to the digital signature blocks within the biometric data records, SHALL satisfy the requirements for PIV Card activation reset specified in Section 2.9.3.

+If the PIV authentication key (Section 4.2.2.1), asymmetric card authentication key (Section 4.2.2.2), digital signature key (Section 4.2.2.1), or key management key (Section 4.2.2.5) was compromised, the corresponding certificate SHALL be revoked.

-989 2.9.3 PIV Card Activation Reset
+2.9.3 PIV Card Activation Reset

+Both the Personal Identification Number (PIN) and OCC activation methods for a PIV Card can be reset in certain circumstances.

-The Personal Identification Number (PIN) on a PIV Card may need to be reset if the 990 cardholder has forgotten the PIN or if PIN-based cardholder authentication has been 991 disabled by the usage of an invalid PIN more than the allowed number of retries.
-A 992 maximum of 10 consecutive PIN retries SHALL be permitted unless a lower limit is 993 stipulated by the department or agency.
-Cardholders MAY change their PINs at any time 994 by providing the current PIN and the new PIN values.
-PIN reset MAY be performed in 995 person at an issuing facility, at a kiosk operated by the issuer, or remotely via a general 996 computing platform or a supervised remote identity proofing station: 997
+The PIN on a PIV Card may need to be reset if the cardholder has forgotten the PIN or if PIN-based cardholder authentication has been disabled by the usage of an invalid PIN more than the allowed number of retries.
+Fingers might need to be re-enrolled for OCC if the cardholder has experienced epidermal scarring or similar physical changes, resulting in false negative biometric verification decisions, or if OCC has been disabled by exceeding the allowed number of negative biometric verification decisions.
+No more than 10 consecutive activation retries for each of the activation methods (i.e., PIN and OCC attempts) SHALL be permitted.
+Card issuers MAY further restrict the maximum retry limit to a lower value.

+Cardholders MAY change their PINs at any time by providing the current PIN and the new PIN values, as specified in [SP 800-73].

+Departments and agencies MAY adopt more stringent procedures for PIN or OCC reset (including disallowing resets); such procedures SHALL be formally documented by each department and agency.

+2.9.3.1 PIN Reset

+PIN reset MAY be performed in person at an issuing facility, at a kiosk operated by the issuer, remotely via a general computing platform, or at a supervised remote identity proofing station:

-998 In person
+In person

-When PIN reset is performed in person at the issuing facility, before providing 999 the reset PIV Card back to the cardholder, the issuer SHALL perform a biometric 1000 verification to ensure that the cardholder's biometric characteristics elicit a positive 1001 biometric verification decision when compared to biometric data records stored either 1002 on the PIV Card or in the PIV enrollment record.
-In cases where a negative biometric 1003 verification decision is returned or the cardholder's biometric characteristics are not 1004 successfully acquired, the cardholder SHALL provide the PIV Card to be reset and 1005 another primary identity source document (as specified in Section 2.7).
-An attending 1006 operator SHALL inspect these and compare the cardholder with the electronic facial 1007 image retrieved from the enrollment data record and the photograph printed on the 1008 card.
-1009
+When PIN reset is performed in person at the issuing facility, before providing the reset PIV Card back to the cardholder, the issuer SHALL perform a biometric verification to ensure that the cardholder's biometric characteristics elicit a positive biometric verification decision when compared to biometric data records stored in the PIV enrollment record or when compared to the biometric data records on the PIV Card using the BIO-A or OCC-AUTH authentication mechanisms.
+In cases where a negative biometric verification decision is returned or the cardholder's biometric characteristics are not successfully acquired, the cardholder SHALL provide another primary identity source document (as specified in Section 2.7).
+An attending operator SHALL inspect the identity document and compare the cardholder with the electronic facial image retrieved from the enrollment data record and the photograph printed on the card.

-1010 Issuer-operated kiosk
+Issuer-operated kiosk